 After a few visits to other wineries, which were all incredible, we stumbled on St. Supéry with its empty (!?) pétanque courts bathed in the shade by large oak trees overhead, cooled by a vast green ivy wall behind, and supplied with wine from inside.
 We just had to play a few competitive rounds where the two losers had to fit the tasting bill.
 Wine, excellent company, pétanque courts, trees, and green ivy all over—that’s a beautiful scene for the afternoon.

-In Healdsburg we signed up for a tour through several wineries on Segways.
+In Healdsburg, we signed up for a tour through several wineries on Segways.
 Sure, you might be thinking: “hey isn’t that kind of like drinking and driving?”
 Yes, it is in a way, but I tell you Segways are so intuitive it’d be hard to crash one, even after 3 or 4 drinks (although there was that one hill where my brother almost ate it going up, to the laughs of the rest of the group).
-The Segway tour was a huge hit with us, we had a blast rocking back and forth trying to accelerate and stop on a dime, plus we got a chance to explore some of the smaller, off-the-beaten-path, wineries we would have never found on our own.
-The countryside reminds me of a scene straight out of Tuscany, I could live there and pick grapes for the rest of my days without a peep.
+The Segway tour was a massive hit with us, we had a blast rocking back and forth trying to accelerate and stop on a dime, plus we got a chance to explore some of the smaller, off-the-beaten-path, wineries we would have never found on our own.
+The countryside reminds me of a scene straight out of Tuscany; I could live there and pick grapes for the rest of my days without a peep.